 |

 Geometric transformations play a crucial role in the study of advanced mathematics.
-They encompass operations such as translation, rotation, reflection, and dilation, thus allowing the manipulation of shapes on a plane while preserving certain essential properties.
-These transformations are bijections of the plane onto itself, establishing a link between each point of an initial figure and its transformed image.
-An in-depth study of these transformations not only enhances understanding of the principles of geometry, but also allows for the application of these concepts in various practical fields, such as modeling and optimization in operations research.
-Mastering the conservation properties of these transformations, such as lengths, angles, and areas, is a key step in developing robust mathematical models.
+They encompass operations such as translation, rotation, reflection, and homothety, thus allowing manipulation of figures on a plane while preserving certain essential properties.
+These transformations are bijections from the plane to itself, establishing a link between each point of an initial figure and its transformed image.
+Their in-depth study not only enables a better understanding of the principles of geometry but also allows for the application of these concepts in various practical fields, such as modeling and optimization in operational research.
+Mastering the conserved properties of these transformations, such as lengths, angles, and areas, is a key step in developing robust mathematical models.

-Geometric transformations are essential tools in the field of advanced mathematics, allowing for the understanding and analysis of figures in the plane.
-They add a dynamic dimension to the study of shapes and configurations, and are widely used in geometry, physics, and various industrial applications.
+Geometric transformations are essential tools in the field of advanced mathematics, allowing for understanding and analyzing figures in the plane.
+They add a dynamic dimension to the study of shapes and configurations and are widely used in geometry, physics, and various industrial applications.
 This article discusses the different types of transformations, their properties, and their role in applied mathematics.

 What is a geometric transformation?

-A geometric transformation is a function that associates each point of a figure with a new position in the same plane.
-This process can be viewed as a bijection of the plane onto itself, where each point is moved according to a specified rule.
-In mathematics, there are several types of geometric transformations, including translation, rotation, reflection, and dilation.
+A geometric transformation is a function that assigns a new position in the same plane to each point of a figure.
+This process can be considered a bijection from the plane to itself, where each point is moved according to a defined rule.
+In mathematics, there are several types of geometric transformations, including translation, rotation, reflection, and homothety.

 Types of geometric transformations